Apidog

 Axios can handle various HTTP methods, including GET, POST, and PUT.
 In this text, we will focus on the PUT method and introduce how to make PUT requests with Axios.

 Before using Axios, make sure it is properly installed on your computer.
-Similarly, Axios also offers a convenient way to send GET requests, which are used to retrieve data from the server.
-GET requests are typically employed for resource retrieval purposes.
 If it's not installed yet, you can install Axios using the following commands:

 Installing Axios